GBond/nginx-app-protect-dynamic-policy-example/README.md

 2. Backup your existing NGINX App Protect configurations.
 3. Clone this GitHub repository.
 From the cloned repository, copy the *nginx.conf* file into your NGINX App Protect host to this location: */etc/nginx/*.
 Copy the default.conf into */etc/nginx/conf.d/*.
 Modify the example Ip address and user agent regular expression to your desired value.
 4. Reload NGINX.
+5. You now have dynamic NGINX App Protect WAF policy selection!